nextcloud/news/README.md

 * Go to the ownCloud apps page
 * Activate the **News** app in the apps menu
-* If the app fails to install, add
+* If the app fails to install, add this at the bottom of the file

-	"appcodechecker" => false,
+	  $CONFIG["appcodechecker"] = false;

  to your **config/config.php**